skjolber/dependency-check-bootstrap/README.md

 ## JDBC insert with improved multi-threading approach
 Was unable to improve much on this by using more connections / multi-threading.
 CPU use seems to not exceed about 150% very often.

+## JDBC insert with custom java bean datasource
+Inefficient due to layers of wrapping.